 "Give me six hours to chop down a tree and I will spend the first four sharpening the axe."

+Values are the foundation of an athlete's character and drive their decisions and actions.
 Values are how you set your standard for what you define as good vs bad, beautiful vs ugly, and the thing you strive for vs avoid.
-Values are the things you have learned from your parents, friends, teachers, people in your community, and those you look up to and admire.
+They are the things you've learned from your parents, friends, teachers, coaches, teammates, people in your community, and those you look up to and admire.

 Tips to Define Your Values:

-Identify and write down all the people who have impacted you in your life, those you respect, and those you love.
+Identify and write down all the people who have impacted you in your life, people you respect, and those you love.

-Make a list of the qualities that you admire most about each person.
+Make a list of all the qualities that you admire most about each person.

 Circle all the characteristics, behaviors, and actions that you would like to emulate.

 Identify your top four to five qualities.

 Now, take a moment to define what those core values mean to you.